-IoT devices were not built with security in mind.
-In the majority of cases, there is no way to install security on the device itself.
+Along with understanding "what is IoT security," it's important to note the biggest challenges facing IoT security.
+IoT devices were not built with security in mind, leading to potential vulnerabilities in a multiple device system.
+In the majority of cases, there is no way to install security software on the device itself.
 In addition, they sometimes ship with malware on them, which then infects the network they are connected to.

 Some network security doesn’t have the ability to detect IoT devices connected to it and/or the visibility to know what devices are communicating through the network.

-IoT security can only be accomplished with an integrated solution that delivers visibility, segmentation, and protection throughout the entire network infrastructure, such as a holistic security fabric approach.
+IoT and security requirements can only be accomplished with an integrated solution that delivers visibility, segmentation, and protection throughout the entire network infrastructure, such as a holistic security fabric approach.

 - Learn: With complete network visibility, security solutions can authenticate and classify IoT devices to build a risk profile and assign them to IoT device groups.